vamsi28700/Simple-Website-Using-Django-and-ReactJS/README.md

-# Simple Website using Django and React.js Coding Assessment - Krishna Vamsi Kurumaddali
+# Django & React.js Web Application with API Data Flow and AWS Scalability Proposal

 This project is divided into two parts which is the simultaneous implementation of **Django** and **React.js** applications.